tenzir/threatbus/README.md

 ## Getting Started

+The `config.yaml.example` file provides a working configuration for Threat Bus with all existing application plugins enabled together with the RabbitMQ backbone.

 The following example shows how to connect [MISP][misp], [Zeek][zeek] via Threat Bus.
 There are more integrations available, so make sure to check out all [Threat Bus projects on PyPI](https://pypi.org/search/?q=threatbus).